AIForces/AIForcesAPI/docs/source/contest.rst

 [POST] /contests
 ----------------
-   Creates new problem.
+   Creates new contest.
 If short-name is not given, it will be automatically generated using Display name and returned in Response.

 [PATCH] /contests/:contest-short-name
 -------------------------------------